Iximiel/plumed-school-benchmark/NAVIGATION.md

 flowchart LR
 A[benchmark manpage]
 B[A benchmark tutorial]
-click A "README.md" "A manpage for plumed benchmark" click B "Tutorial.md" "A tutorial on the coordination"
+C["A benchmark tutorial (notebook)"] click A "README.md" "A manpage for plumed benchmark" click B "Tutorial.md" "A tutorial on the coordination" click C "Tutorial.ipynb" "The notebook with the scripts relative to the tutorial on the coordination"
 ```